 Intermediate Level II, 10th Grade

 Teacher Contact is e-mail. firstname.lastname@example.org or voice mail at 720 424-1776.
 Classroom phone is not answered during class, please leave a voicemail.

 Department POLICIES AND REQUIREMENTS It is the responsibility of every VA student to be familiar with and honor classroom policies and Department Requirements listed on our home page.
 You will be asked to review late policy and studio rules at the beginning of the semester and sign off that you understand them.

-This Week’s Sketchbook Assignment, Due Monday, September 25.
-Select one of the following themes: All Over It, Beneath it All, or Away from It All.
-Illustrate this idea clearly.
-We should be able to tell which prompt you used by looking at your piece.
+This Week’s Sketchbook Assignment, Due Wednesday, November 29 “Something I’m Thankful For.”
 To receive a 9/10, you must fully address the prompt, submit the work on time, demonstrate a commitment to the assignment.
 To receive a 10, work must be unusually creative and exhibit a high level of thought and craftsmanship.
 Unless specified, you may use the media of your choice.

 IMPORTANT CLASS DATES

 Gallery Review #1: Tuesday, September 19 1st Quarter Show and Potluck: Thursday, October 19, 6 – 7:30 Writing #2: Tuesday, October 24 Must be on a single artist with multiple works.

 Writing #3: Tuesday, November 14

 2nd Quarter Show : Thursday, December 7, 6 – 7 pm